 Orgain is a US company that makes organic meal replacement and protein shakes.
-Their blends stand out for the quality of the ingredients and often containing probiotics and superfood blends.
+Their blends stand out for the quality of the ingredients and often contain probiotics and superfood blends.

-However, I like Orgain’s drink because it’s a sugar free protein shake.
-You can use to help you putting on muscle or as a diabetic protein shake for weight loss.
+However, I like Orgain’s drink because it’s a sugar-free protein shake.
+You can use it to help you put on muscle or as a diabetic protein shake for weight loss.
 The protein comes from organic pea protein, rice protein and chia seed to provide you with a complete amino acid profile.

-On top of that, they have a very interesting array of flavours: Creamy Chocolate Fudge (my favourite), Chocolate Coconut, Chocolate Peanut Butter, Natural Unsweetened and Vanilla Bean.
+On top of that, they have a very interesting array of flavors: Creamy Chocolate Fudge (my favorite), Chocolate Coconut, Chocolate Peanut Butter, Natural Unsweetened and Vanilla Bean.

 |of which added (g)||0.0||0|